yusefmosiah/Ahpta/README.md

 To date, language models have been used in "1-player mode" — individual humans chatting with individual instances of a monolithic model.

-By contrast, this project aims to enable "multiplayer" — many humans and many bots to collaboratively contribute to group discussions and group projects.
+By contrast, this project aims to enable "multiplayer" — many humans and many bots collaboratively contributing to group discussions and group projects.

 Built using Elixir, Phoenix 1.7 with LiveView Streams, and QDrant vector database, it serves as an experiment of what the next generation of social media may entail.